Whoistolu/portfolio/README.md

 ```
 git clone git@github.com:Whoistolu/portfolio.git
 ```
-- Navigate into the repository `portfolio`
+- Navigate into the repository `cd portfolio`
+- Start the server locally on your default port